resource-watch/slate/source/includes/api/_vocabulary.md

 }
 ```

-These endpoints allow you to get a single vocabulary and its tags for a single dataset, widget or layer.
+These endpoints allow you to get a single vocabulary and its tags for a single dataset, widget, or layer.
 By default,
 vocabulary/tags for the `rw` application are returned, but you can use the optional `app` or `application` query
 parameters to load data for a different application.